 All continental breakfasts and 4 evening meals

-It is possible to hire electric bikes for this holiday at a supplement of £85 per person.
+It is possible to hire electric bikes for this holiday at a supplement of £104 per person.
 As these are available on a first come first served basis, we recommend early booking to avoid disappointment.
-Please call us for further details.

 Airport/station and luggage transfers are subject to at least 2 people (in total) booked on each departure.

-Transfers included from Porto airport at 14:10, and back to Aveiro station at 13:00.
+Transfers can be arranged at a supplement from Porto airport at 14:10, and back to Aveiro station at 13:00.

 Alternatively, you can call our sales team on 1-800-267-3347 to discuss your requirements in more detail.